The Highs and Lows of Janet Jackson's Roller-Coaster Year

 Splash News

-Janet Jackson never has to set foot on stage again if she so chooses.
+Janet Jackson never has to set foot on stage again if she doesn't want to.

 But the enigmatic star is not done doing what she loves—what her fans love—anytime soon.
-In fact, she's in the middle of ramping it up again after slowing down to focus on becoming a mom.
+In fact, she's only ramping it up again after slowing down to focus on becoming a mom.

 Jackson is celebrating her 52nd birthday today and, while past year has had its challenges, at the same time it's been among the most transformative of her life.